-I stared at the menu thinking I was loosing my mind – there were no prices… I looked around the dining room at the Hotel du Palais and wondered, was this how the other half lived?
+I stared at the menu and there were no prices.
+I looked around the dining room at the Hotel du Palais and wondered, was this how the other half lived?

 This summed up my stay at the Hotel du Palais, The lavish surroundings and impeccable service really made me feel like I was somewhere special.
 I was somewhere special , it was Napoleon’s summer house and I felt like an invited guest.
-Yes it is expensive and it is not for everyone, but for a luxury weekend, a special occasion, it is a hotel experience that is worth every penny.
+Yes it is expensive but for a luxury weekend or a special occasion, it is a hotel experience that is worth every penny.

 Check prices here